 I haven’t always been a scientist.
 But I have always been a writer.
-I grew up loving and studying poetry and short prose.
+I grew up loving poetry and short prose.
 In college, I snuck into creative writing classes on the dime of my vocal music scholarship.
 I ultimately graduated with a dual BA in writing and anthropology after the music thing didn’t pan out.

-Science humbled me to the world of what might be.
+Ultimately, science humbled me to the world of what might be.

 I fell in love with the pursuit of knowledge, and I’m lucky to have teachers and mentors who encourage critical thinking over dead-set infallibility.

 After over a decade of various nutrition pursuits—clinical practice, product creation, and teaching—I finally realized my two loves equated to the work of science writing I do today.
 I hope the passion I have for my work can help you share yours.